[Date changed–posted 10/11/22 (last revised 8/27/21)]

-1. Every student enrolled in the Graduate School, whether working toward a degree or not, is required to maintain a high level of performance and to comply fully with policies of the institution.
-The Graduate School reserves the right to place on probation or to suspend any post-baccalaureate or graduate student who does not maintain satisfactory academic standing or who fails to conform to the regulations of the university.
+1. Every student enrolled in the Graduate School, whether working toward a graduate degree or not, is required to maintain a high level of performance and to comply fully with policies of the institution.
+The Graduate School reserves the right to place on probation as well as to suspend or dismiss any post-baccalaureate or graduate student who does not maintain satisfactory academic standing or who fails to conform to the regulations of the university.

-a.
-Students who are admitted to the Graduate School or to a degree program on condition of maintaining a required GPA are automatically on academic notice.
-Failure to fulfill the conditions stipulated at the time of admission will result in termination from the program.
+(1) Students admitted to Graduate School with academic conditions are automatically placed on academic notice.
+Students who fail to meet the stipulated conditions of admission will be dismissed from the program.

-3. Students may be suspended for unprofessional conduct such as cheating or plagiarism.
+5. Students may be suspended or dismissed for unprofessional conduct such as cheating or plagiarism.
 Any appeal of such action is subject to the provisions of the Code of Student Conduct.
 See the Student Handbook for further information.

 04 Audit Services